 Meningitis is swelling of the meninges, the membranes that surround the brain and spinal cord.
 It is usually infectious and can spread from person to person.
+However, some types of meningitis are not contagious.

 Some forms of meningitis spread through tiny, infected droplets when people with the disease cough, sneeze, or come into close contact with others.